Funding of Projects

 It is hoped that these procedures will make APEEE spending more transparent and will encourage more people from across the school community to apply.

 - Create friendly indoor and outdoor spaces for pupils on the EEB1 sites.
+Promote innovative outdoor activities aimed at students.

 - Support healthy mind and body awareness, including mindfulness and stress management; promote early intervention and peer support; explore issues of self-awareness, self-doubt and self-harm; address substance abuse and other addictive behaviors; educate about the benefits of nutrition and exercise.